 However, most of you will be comfortable with running it in a Church Computer powered by a Windows Operating system.
 In my situation, I wanted to do a test run in my PC before paying for a web hosting service.
 I used a Windows XP machine for this job – but this method should work on Vista and 7 as well.
 This is how I did it?

 Step 1: Install WAMP

-First we have to create a server like environment in your Windows based PC.
-To do that we must download and install WAMP (acronym for Windows, Apache, MySQL and PHP).
+First, we have to create a server like-environment in your Windows-based PC.
+To do that we must download and install WAMP (an acronym for Windows, Apache, MySQL, and PHP).
 Get it here.
-After downloading run the setup file and install WAMP with default options (warning: I don’t think changing the default installation path is a good idea…) During the installation you will be asked to provide the path to your default browser.
+After downloading run the setup file and install WAMP with default options (warning: I don’t think changing the default installation path is a good idea…) During the installation, you will be asked to provide the path to your default browser.

 I recommend pointing the installation wizard to Internet Explorer (usually found under c:\Program Files\Internet Explorer) even if your default browser is something else other than IE. I had trouble creating the database when tried to do it using Chrome.

 Once the installation is complete delete the file named “index.php” found under c:/wamp/www Now start WAMP from the start menu or from the desktop shortcut.
 Click the icon that appears on the system tray.
 Now select “Start all services” and “Put Online” from the menu that pops up.